Consensys/doc.goquorum/docs/Tutorials/Creating-A-Network-From-Scratch.md

     ```
      mkdir node0 node1 node2 node3 node4
     ```
-1. Change into the lead (whichever one you consider first) node's working directory and generate the setup files for X initial validator nodes by executing `istanbul setup --num X --nodes --quorum --save --verbose` **only execute this instruction once, i.e. not X times**.
+1. Change into the lead (whichever one you consider first) node's working directory and generate the setup files for X initial validator nodes by executing `istanbul setup --num X --nodes --quorum --save --verbose` **only execute this instruction once, that is not X times**.
 This command will generate several items of interest: `static-nodes.json`, `genesis.json`, and nodekeys for all the initial validator nodes which will sit in numbered directories from 0 to X-1
     ```
      cd node0
      ../istanbul-tools/build/bin/istanbul setup --num 5 --nodes --quorum --save --verbose